[0:00:58] About this Podcast

 Alright, I should shut up now and tell you just a couple of other things before I get you into this show.
 This podcast is, in large part completely, not completely but very much funded by my company, Kion, K-I-O-N. If you go to getkion.com, getK-I-O-N.com, you can see a host of the supplements that I’ve designed and handpicked to be featured there.
 It’s pretty much all Kion and then the only other supplement brand that I really trust and have a good relationship with to be able to feature some of their stuff on this site, and that would be the Thorne supplements, their creatine, their electrolytes, their different blends.
 And so that’s all on the Kion site.
 But we also have all my books over there, the Gratitude Journal, everything.
 You get a big old discount when you do this.
 You go to getkion.com.
 That’s getK-I-O-N.com.
 That’s it.
 There is no discount code.
 See, I had you fooled there.
 It’s just getK-I-O-N.com.

 This podcast is also brought to you by the wonderfully tasting Organifi Gold.
 They just sent me up the chocolate flavor of the gold to try, which seems kind of, I don’t know, inaccurate I might say because it’s not gold, it’s brown.
 But it tastes even better, in my opinion, because I’m a sucker for chocolate.
 So, they kept the ginger in there.
 They kept the reishi, the king of mushrooms in there, the lemon balm with the calming effect for sleep that when combined with the reishi, it really does a good job for sleep.
 And they’ve got turkey tail in there.
 I’m actually going to have a cup tonight.
 My boys’ first basketball game is coming up, so I’m going to show them Hoosiers and we’re going to sit around with mom’s baked salmon, and I’m going to have some salmon and then sip away at my Organifi Chocolate Gold for my little nighttime snacky poo.
-So, you get a 20% discount on everything from Organifi when you just go to Organifi.com.
-That’s Organifi with an I dot com and use 20% discount code, GREENFIELD.
+So, you get a 20% discount on everything from Organifi when you just go to Bengreenfieldfitness.com/organifi.
+That’s Organifi with an I dot com and use the 20% discount code there, GREENFIELD.
 I eat.
 Let’s do this.

 As a man who spends much of my life immersed in the modern health and longevity movement, I often survey the landscape of fringe supplements, biohacks, transhumanists, modern medical technologies, and wonder when our ancestors have laughed at us.
 When it comes to living a long and healthy life, would their ancestral wisdom beat our modern science hands down?
 After all, despite our modern infatuation with longevity and optimized bodies and brains, we’re not strikingly healthier or longer living than those of the previous two generations.
 Sure, reductions in infant and child mortality have been dramatic over the 20th and 21st centuries, but our adult and senior populations are still sick, riddled with chronic disease, battling obesity, and frustrated with modern medicine.